Time Expressions

 From time to time

-Meaning: sometimes, but not on a regular basis.
+Meaning: sometimes, but not regularly.

 • I’m dieting, but I have a cake from time to time.